gleisonsdm/Kuifje-Documentation/Chapter 03/Aritimetic.md

-# Aritimetic Operators
+# Arithmetic Operators

-This file describes the aritimetic operators in Kuifje and presents examples of usage.
+This file describes the arithmetic operators in Kuifje and presents examples of usage.

 - [Plus](#plus-operator)
 - [Minus](#minus-operator)